Object-ions/pizzaParlor/TDD.md

 Describe: addToCart();

-Test: It should
+Test: It should return a node list with the selected checkbox(es)
-Code: ->
+Code: -> selectedToppings.push(e.target.id)
-Expected Output: ->
+Expected Output: -> ['mushrooms', 'onions', 'peppers']